vinicius-sabadim/advent-of-code/2024/README.md

 It wasn't hard.
 For the part 1, my first solution didn't consider that values could be negative when doing list2 - list1, so then I used the Math.abs(), which solved the problem.
 For the part 2, my solution worked in the first time, which makes me happy.

+### Day 2

+In the part 1 the only problem that I had with my first attempt was to not converting the input to number, as they were read was string, which lead to wrong math.
+The part 2 was interesting, because I could refactor a lot my solution in the part 1, making the reusable function `isReportSafe`.